 I am Studio #9...
 Find your way up Magnolia out of Boulder Canyon and then follow the signs to Studio #9.
 And don't forget to visit the four other wonderful artists who are within just a couple of miles, all in the gorgeous mountains on Magnolia.
 More info on the Magnolia Artists.

 I've been selected as the Artist in Residence for Glacier Bay National Park.
 I'll be spending some time this summer on patrol with a ranger, both helping out and photographing the landscape.
 Going to be loads of fun, and I'm looking forward to sharing the photos!
-Eventually the artwork will be on display as part of a traveling exhibit in Washington DC and Alaska commemorating the 50th anniversary of the Wilderness Act in 2014.
+Eventually the artwork will be on display as part of a traveling exhibit in Alaska commemorating the 50th anniversary of the Wilderness Act in 2014.

 I've also been selected as an Artist Residence for Boulder County Open Space.
 I'll be spending nights at Caribou Ranch in late September (for a week starting around the 19th).
 Come visit, and I'll be happy to show you what I'm doing and give tips about how to get the best from your fall color photographs.